bbauska/UC-Davis-JS-Basics/readme.md

   alt="Variable rules and examples." />
 <!-- ![](./images/media/image49.png){width="4.0in" height="2.2508552055993003in"} -->

-Over on the right in this image here you&apos;ll see we have variable cat with lowercase c, variable cat all in uppercase letters, and variable Cat with a capital C. These are three different variables that hold three different values.
+<p>Over on the right in this image here you&apos;ll see we have variable cat
+with lowercase c, variable cat all in uppercase letters, and variable Cat with a capital C. These are three different variables that hold three different values.
 It&apos;s generally better practice to use lowercase